Gokyo Lakes, Cho La Pass, and Three Passes Trek: Experience the Journey Beyond Everest Base Camp

 The best season to take this trek is in autumn and spring.
 While you can still trek to Gokyo at any time of the year, remember that the sights, challenges, and number of crowd do vary per season.

 The best time to trek to Gokyo is between mid-March to May and mid-September to November.
 During this period, the sky is usually clear, the views are spectacular and the weather is mild that makes the Everest Base Camp Trek in September and other trekking more enjoyable.
-In December to February, the views are the same but it can get very cold with snow, which makes the trek more challenging.
+In December to February, the views are the same but it can get very cold with snow, which makes the trek more challenging, especially for those attempting the high passes trekking routes.

 Meanwhile, in between February and May, while the rhododendrons and other flowers are blooming in the valleys during this period, the mountains can be a bit hazy with dust in the air.
 The trails are however snow-free and it can get quite warm.

-Mosaic Adventure offers treks during this period which is perfect for those who can’t stand the cold and those who want to see the more magnificent floral scenery.
+Mosaic Adventure offers treks during this period which is perfect for those who can’t stand the cold and those who want to see the more magnificent floral scenery while experiencing the rich Sherpa culture of the Khumbu region.

 Everest Gokyo Ri Trek Difficulty